If at all possible before having work done on your vehicle ask the mechanic to do a Vehicle Diagnostics check on your vehicle.

 When a mechanic performs a car diagnostic test a whole range of problems can be revealed, from the petrol tank to the exhaust system, the car’s transmission to the oil tank.
 Here at e-CAR Service, we have sophisticated diagnostic equipment and expertly trained technicians to work out exactly what your vehicle’s problem is.

-• Diagnostic check of carburettor cars and earlier fuel injection vehicles
+• Vehicle Diagnostics check of carburettor cars and earlier fuel injection vehicles

 Using the diagnostics tool our trained mechanics will inspect your ignition system and set the timings and exhaust gas mixture to your manufacturer’s specification.
 This is called a ‘tune-up.’

 Once we have given your car this ‘once-over’ with our diagnostic tool, we will be able to see whether your engine is running as it should and according to your manufacturer’s specifications.
-If there are any faults, with your ignition, fuel supply or electrics as an example, we’ll work hard to solve the problem.
+If there are any faults, with your ignition, fuel supply or electrics, for example, we’ll work hard to solve the problem.

-• Diagnostic check of fuel injection engines with the management system
+• Vehicle Diagnostics check of fuel injection engines with the management system

 Using the diagnostics tool our trained mechanics will connect to the technology system (electronic control unit – ECU) within your car, telling us where problems within the car are recorded.